JamesConlan96/GTFOBLookup/README.md

 # GTFOBLookup
 Offline command line lookup utility for [GTFOBins](https://github.com/GTFOBins/GTFOBins.github.io).

+## This Repository is now deprecated.
+This tool is now maintained at [https://github.com/nccgroup/GTFOBLookup](https://github.com/nccgroup/GTFOBLookup)

 ## Installation/Setup
 To install GTFOBLookup, git clone the repository to your machine and run the following command whilst connected to the internet:
 <pre>